pardot/api-docs/docs/kb/api-version-3/import.md

 The Import resource is used to create an import, get status for an import, upload data as a batch, and change status for an import.
 When a batch has completed processing, the result for failed records is available in a result set resource.
 All other records are assumed to be successful.

-Processing data typically consists of the following steps.
+Users create, submit, and retrieve results of imports with the following steps.

 1. Create an import that specifies object and action.
-2. Send data to the server as a batch.
+2. Send data to the server in one or more batches.
-3. After you finish submitting data, set the state of the import to "Ready".
-When the import state is set to ready for processing, no more data can be added.
+3. Set the state of the import to "Ready" in order to submit the import for processing.
+After this, no more batches of data can be added and the User cannot abort the import.
 4. Check the status of the import at a reasonable interval.
-Each status check returns the state of the import.
-5. When the import is complete, statistics become available for creates, updates, and failures.
-If there are failures, a URI to download them is available.
+When the results of the status check indicate a complete import, the results will also contain statistics for creates, updates, and failures.
-    1. The URI is an API endpoint, and follows the same authentication rules as other Pardot API endpoints.
-    2. The failure results include only the records that weren't inserted or updated.
+5. If there were failures, download a log of failures.
+The log only includes the records that weren't inserted or updated.

-Once the import is set to be ready for processing, it cannot be aborted.
 Any imports left open will be expired after 24 hours.

 ## Limitations